-Readers of the Agent Survival Guide understand that client retention is great for your business, but you may be wondering what you can do to keep your clients coming back.
+Readers of the Ritter blog understand that client retention is great for your business, but you may be wondering what you can do to keep your clients coming back.
 Let’s discuss why trust between insurance agents and clients is an invaluable (and non-renewable!) resource.

 Listen to this article:

-Small Business Group LLC defines trust as “a firm reliance on the integrity, ability, and character of a person or thing.”
+The Merriam-Webster dictionary defines trust as “assured reliance on the character, ability, strength, or truth of someone or something.”
 Your clients likely want to work with someone who’s reliable, honest, and authentic.
 You may know from experience that once trust is broken, it can be very challenging to regain.
 The same rules apply when it comes to the relationships between insurance agents and clients — making trust a non-renewable asset.
 Keep reading to discover how you can gain and keep your clients’ trust!

 “Once trust is broken, it can be very challenging to regain.
 The same rules apply when it comes to the relationships between insurance agents and clients — making trust a non-renewable asset.”

 How Trust Is Beneficial in the Insurance Business

 Trust is vital to creating a lasting relationship — and lasting relationships are a pivotal part of client retention.
 Earning the trust of your insurance client can go a long way, and there’s value for all parties involved.
 It’s possible they’re already a little skeptical of insurance agents in general, so building trust is imperative to you being successful and your clients being satisfied.